senjuroh/senjuroh/README.md

-- 🌱 I’m currently learning python
+- 🌱 I’ve aspired to become a Full-stack Developer.